pkottenbreit/cs207/README.md

 This gives us better control over analog air control surfaces such as wing sweep, which is currently handled by holding the temporary switches.
 Additionally, we could use the potentiometer readings to control an array of indicator LEDs to create a dashboard on the box that is independent of the game (potentiometer = fixed range, no need for in-game feedback)

+## Contributions of Group Members
+### Braden
+Specified the project requirements.
+Purchased the parts list and designed the box design.
+Created the design, converted to G Code, and cut the box panels in Saskatoon.
+Soldered the ground wire to the inputs sensors, and input sensors to the device.
+Filmed B-roll and in-game footage
+Supplied the rich songs and title slides.
+Edited the video, with feedback from Philip

+### Philip
+Researched and designed 4 alternate software solutions (DCS-BIOS, Basic Joystick, JoyToKey extension, Serial to Key using python pyserial)
+Researched and designed 4 alternate hardware solutions (basic Arduino, BBI-32, rewire an existing controller, connect multiple Arduinos with Wire to expand i/o).
+Experimented with pyserial before we determined that there should be no host-machine software to use our controller.
+Analyzed the drawbacks of each solution and validated the top two against Braden's requirements.
+Debugged the 3-position switch pin-out and determined the correct configuration.
+Attempted to play DCS_BIOS, and enjoyed the head-tracking infared setup.
+Wrote the project write-up, with feedback from Braden

+# Appendices

+## Appendix 1: final wiring design using Leo Bodnar BBI-32

+## Appendix 2: code we used to enable DCS_BIOS using the Arduino Mega